-Take the example of this marketing campaign by Mo and Dad Money, providing financial advice to new parents.
+Take the example of this marketing campaign by Mo and Dad Money, which provides financial advice to new parents.

 The beauty of this email lies in the simplicity of its content which reminds me of a random email from a friend, asking for quick help.
-This content is likely to get more response from readers, as they will end up with the satisfaction of helping someone and of delivering business value.
+This content is likely to get more responses from readers, as they will end up with the satisfaction of helping someone and delivering business value.

 Provide A Seamless User Experience

 Another way to enhance your customers experience online and gain their trust is by optimizing your website.
 As soon as your customers visit the website, they should be able to locate the products and make a purchase without any hassle.

-For this, you need to analyse the browsing behaviour of your customers on the site and anticipate their needs.
+For this, you need to analyze the browsing behavior of your customers on the site and anticipate their needs.
 Accordingly, you can provide the appropriate navigation path for easy checkout.